-By connecting all of these different things and adding sensors, digital intelligence is added to devices that wouldn’t have it otherwise.
+By connecting all these different things and adding sensors, digital intelligence is added to devices that wouldn’t otherwise have it.
 This lets them share real-time data without the help of a person.
 The Internet of Things connects the digital and real worlds, making things around us better and more sensitive.

 What Technologies Have Made IoT Possible?

-- Wireless communication: IoT devices can talk to each other and the cloud using a number of different wireless protocols, such as Wi-Fi, Bluetooth, Zigbee, Z-Wave, LoRaWAN, 5G, and more.
-These systems’ range, speed, power use, and protection aspects are all different.
+- Wireless communication: IoT devices can talk to each other and the cloud using several different wireless protocols, such as Wi-Fi, Bluetooth, Zigbee, Z-Wave, LoRaWAN, 5G, and more.
+These systems’ range, speed, power use, and protection differ.

 There are different ways to categorize IoT devices based on their purpose, functionality, and architecture.
 One common way is to divide them into three types: